bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ### ApplyIncrementalSyncChanges

 This method is called whenever new changes have been downloaded from the server.
 These changes must be applied to the local model.
+Note that it is recommended to apply remote changes to the local model as is without merging or custom conflict detection.

 Here’s an example implementation of a type using `DataTypeStore`: